moold/ParallelTask/README.md

 * support multiple task scheduling systems, such as `LOCAL`, `SGE`, `PBS`, `SLURM` and `LSF`.

-* automatically convert relative path to absolute path.
+* automatically convert relative path to absolute path in shell scripts.

 * support python 2 and 3.